thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 As a team, create the following issues in the issue tracker for your repository.
 Then, as a team, assign the issues to different team members.

-**NOTE:** If your team has more members than issues, your team gets to practice pair-programming.

 1. Change the data so more students don't understand
 1. Change the data so more students do understand

 For team members with an assigned issue, create and checkout a corresponding feature branch in your local repository.
 Then, as a team, work toward solving the issues using a team-based Feature Branch Workflow.

-**HINT:** Be sure that each team member changes both data values.
-This will force you to resolve a merge conflict when rebasing.
+Be sure that each team member changes both data values.
+This will force the slowest person to resolve a merge conflict.
+As a team, resolve the conflict by following these steps.

+1. Find the conflict in the code.
+1. Pick the winning code.
+1. Remove all the merge conflict syntax.
+1. Save the file.
+1. Add the file.
+1. Continue the rebase with `git rebase --continue`

 ## Resources